tailscale-dev/deck-tailscale/readme.md

 ## Installing Tailscale

 1. Clone this repo to your Deck.
-2. Run `sudo bash tailscale.sh` to install Tailscale (or update the existing installation).
+2. Run `sudo ./tailscale.sh` to install Tailscale (or update the existing installation).
 3. Run `source /etc/profile.d/tailscale.sh` to put the binaries in your path
 4. Run `sudo tailscale up --qr --operator=deck --ssh` to have Tailscale generate